LearnConsumer Electronics / Technology

 Peak Hardware

 Smartphone sales plateaued in 2016.
 Everyone had one. **Tim Cook's Pivot** Cook shifted the metric from "Units Sold" to "Installed Base Revenue."
 He turned every iPhone user into a subscriber.
-Apple Services (Music, Cloud, TV) is now a Fortune 50 company on its own.
+In FY2025, Services revenue crossed $100 billion for the full year and set an all-time quarterly record of $28.8 billion — a Fortune-50-sized business hiding inside Apple, and one that carries far higher margins than hardware.

 Competitors